Tamsulosin for Urinary Tract Infections

 The trial does not specify if you need to stop taking your current medications, but if you are taking daily phosphodiesterase 5 (PDE5) inhibitors, you cannot participate in the trial.

-Is tamsulosin generally safe for humans?
+Is there any evidence suggesting that tamsulosin is likely to be safe for humans?

 Kenneth Cardona, MD